 The 90s: “How You Luv That” – Big Tymers feat.
 Juvenile & Lil Wayne

 In the 90s, aside from starting Cash Money Records with his older brother Ronald “Slim” Williams, Birdman was one half of the duo Big Tymers with Cash Money’s in-house producer Mannie Fresh.
-In 1997 the pair released the album How You Luv That, an album that sold over 100,000 copies despite having little to no major radio or video play.
-The rapper Juvenile’s regional status gave rise to Cash Money’s largest act The Hot Boys, introducing the world to a man who would, for a time, be considered by many the best rapper alive: Lil Wayne.
-Both rappers appear on this song and both would have very public falling outs with Birdman and Cash Money Records.
-Juvenile, Mannie Fresh and Lil Wayne have all sought legal remediation with Cash Money Records and settled out of court.
-But during the 90s things were good, classic albums were made and Cash Money Records were busy introducing the world to the sounds of New Orleans: bounce.
+In 1997, the pair released the album How You Luv That, an album that sold over 100,000 copies despite having little to no major radio or video play.
+The rapper Juvenile’s regional status gave rise to Cash Money’s largest act: The Hot Boys, introducing the world to a man who would, for a time, be considered by many the best rapper alive: Lil Wayne.
+Both rappers appear on this song, and both would have very public falling outs with Birdman and Cash Money Records.
+Juvenile, Mannie Fresh, and Lil Wayne have all sought legal remediation with Cash Money Records and settled out of court.
+But during the 90s things were good, classic albums were made, and Cash Money Records was busy introducing the world to the sounds of New Orleans: bounce.

 There’s a beauty to Birdman’s slow New Orleans drawl over the light bounce of Mannie Fresh’s beat.
 It’s so flowery in the background when Birdman, very matter-of-factly, states “fuck these white folks ’til I’m dead.”
 He’s about as New Orleans as they come, helping you dance while keeping things one hundred percent real with you.
 “Now tell me how you luv that?”

 The 00s: “What Happened To That Boy” – Birdman feat.
 Clipse